 Games both new and old, judged by the only question that matters:

-do they deserve a place on the shelf?
+Do they deserve a place on the shelf?

 -

-Sonic x Shadow Generations – A Spin Dash Through Time | WOTS Review
+Sonic x Shadow Generations – A Spin Dash Through Time

 A slick remaster meets a sharp new spotlight: Sonic’s greatest hits collide with Shadow’s edgier set pieces in a fast, funny, occasionally janky tour through the series’ past.
 The 2D/3D split still divides, but Radical Highway steals the show — and Shadow quietly runs away with the game.